Tap the text to show or hide reading controls.

 Riding the momentum, the twenty Armored Zombies drove the Orc pack back to the entrance.

-Several Orcs, burning with fighting spirit, threw themselves head-on at the Armored Zombies, and scar after scar piled up, one and two at a time, on the sturdy bone plating.
+Several Orcs, burning with fight, threw themselves head-on at the Armored Zombies, and scar after scar piled up on the sturdy bone plating, one and two at a time.
+Some swung so hard their blades snapped, and then they clung bare-handed to the zombies’ arms and legs, fouling their movements.

 “Monsters mad for battle, they said.
 So it’s true.”

-Kang Minho clicked his tongue at the sight, muttering as though sickened.
+Kang Minho clicked his tongue at the sight and muttered as though sickened.

-Several cracks were carved into the Armored Zombies’ bone plating that had seemed unbreakable.
+Cracks were carved, several of them, even into the Armored Zombies’ bone plating that had seemed unbreakable.

-The Orc chieftain, standing at the rear, threw back his head and shouted, veins bulging at his neck.
+At the rear, the Orc chieftain threw back his head and roared, veins bulging at his neck.

 “Kurk!
 Fight harder, warriors!
 Just a little more and the enemy will…”

-The cracks in the bone plating filled in in an instant.
+The cracks in the bone plating filled in an instant.
+Mending the plating was perfectly possible even from over a hundred meters away.

 The lumps of flesh from the Orcs fallen on the ground clung to the one prattling about fairness.